-Zinc can shorten the duration of a cold, but ConsumerLab.com found that few products provide a dosage that's been proven effective.
-Zinc can also slow the progression of advanced macular degeneration of the eye, but please choose products carefully -- ConsumerLab.com identifed two nearly identical products with proven eye formulas, but one cost significantly more than the other.
+Zinc can shorten the duration of a cold, but ConsumerLab.com found that a not all products provide a dosage that's been proven effective.
+Zinc can also slow the progression of advanced macular degeneration of the eye, but the amount you need may be less than some products contain — and there is a risk of causing copper deficiency from taking too much zinc!

-Zinc supplements may be useful in treating other conditions including acne, depression, and anorexia nervosa, as well as in preventing and correcting zinc deficiency.
-ConsumerLab.com identified a range of zinc products that meet quality standards — some costing as little as 3 cents per day!
+Zinc supplements may be useful in treating other conditions including acne, depression, and anorexia nervosa, and, of course, in preventing and correcting zinc deficiency.
+But which form of zinc should you choose, and which products provide what you want at the lowest cost?
+The answers are in our report.

-In this comprehensive report about zinc supplements and zinc lozenges, you'll get test results and quality ratings for 23 zinc products (including 13 that passed our Voluntary Certification Program) and information about one other zinc supplement similar to one that passed testing.
+In this comprehensive report about zinc supplements and zinc lozenges, you'll get test results and quality ratings for 18 zinc products (including 8 which passed our voluntary Quality Certification Program) and information about two other zinc supplements similar to one that passed testing.
 You'll learn:

-- Which zinc supplements passed testing, and which offer the best value
+- Which zinc supplements passed testing, which failed, and which offer the best value

 - Which zinc lozenges provide a dosage known to work -- and which do not